thecoolwinter/blog/Posts/2020-05-5-Scripting-With-Swift/index.md

 user@Computer ~ %
 ```

-## You've done it!

-Now you have a running Swift script.
-You can add anything you want to the script, except things like UIKit or SwiftUI.
-Those won't work and you'll want Xcode's help using them.

-Some ideas on what you could do:

-- Twitter bots
-- Schedule a backup
-- Automatically copy-paste large folders
-- Automatically push a git repository
-- Retreive stock market data and save it in a local database
-- So much more!

 ### One more thing to note

 Xcode's autocomplete will not work for scripts.
 So what I do is create a playground, write and debug the script and then when it's ready copy-paste it into the script file you just made.
 Then, you have autocomplete while writing the script.